-- 166. This benefit is separate and apart from wages and compensation as previously established by the Board of Supervisors. - 167.
-This premium shall continue only to the extent and for the time period provided by State Legislation and this MOU. - 13.
-MEAL PROVISION FOR HETCH HETCHY ONLY - 168.
-When an employee works longer than a ten (10) hour shift at a remote location, the City shall provide the employee with a meal or pay the employee the current per diem rate for the meal. - 14.
-PUBLIC OUTREACH/PUBLIC SAFETY CROSS TRAINING PREMIUM - 169.
-It is understood that bargaining unit members are frequently required to address social service needs and problems as well as threats to public health and safety posed in our streets and parks. - 170.
-To ensure that bargaining unit members are trained adequately to deal directly with members of the public and to properly refer citizens to appropriate City agencies, all bargaining unit members shall be cross-trained with public outreach and public safety skills which shall include techniques in safely - 171.
+219. The total aggregate cost of the premium paid to all eligible employees including rollup and related costs shall not exceed the amount of state funding for all eligible "pass through" compensation and related costs.
+In no case will the total amount collectively for all unions involved exceed \$4 million per fiscal year for each fiscal year covered by this Agreement.
+The parties agree to implement an on-going SNF wage pass through premium to be distributed via the payroll system.
+Eligibility and the method of payment shall be made by the facility as authorized by the Welfare Institution Code.
+The qualifying period for this compensation shall begin with the pay period closest to, but not earlier than August 1, and terminate July 31 of each fiscal year for which funds are available.
+220. This benefit is separate and apart from wages and compensation as previously established by the Board of Supervisors.
+221. This premium shall continue only to the extent and for the time period provided by State Legislation and this MOU.
+222. 13.MEAL PROVISION FOR HETCH HETCHY ONLYWhen an employee works longer than a ten (10) hour shift at a remote location, the City shall provide the employee with a meal or pay the employee the current per diem rate for the meal.
+223. 14.PUBLIC OUTREACH/PUBLIC SAFETY CROSS TRAINING PREMIUMIt is understood that bargaining unit members are frequently required to address social service needs and problems as well as threats to public health and safety posed in our streets and parks.
+224. To ensure that bargaining unit members are trained adequately to deal directly with members of the public and to properly refer citizens to appropriate City agencies, all bargaining unit members shall be cross-trained with public outreach and public safety skills which shall include techniques in safely 225.
 In 2004-05, Departments shall develop and administer this cross training program and shall certify each employee's successful completion.
-Training shall be mandatory for all covered employees. - 172.
-Effective July 1, 2005, covered employees shall receive a 1% premium for all paid hours for successful completion of Public Outreach/Public Safety cross training.
+Training shall be mandatory for all covered employees.
+226. Covered employees shall receive a 1% premium for all paid hours for successful completion of Public Outreach/Public Safety cross training.
 Employees shall be required to participate in training and maintain certification on an ongoing basis.
+15. DEPARTMENT OF PUBLIC WORKS-LABORERS APPRENTICESHIP PROJECT 227.
+Employees appointed to Class 7501 Environmental Service Worker who are Mensenandrum of Understanding July 1, 2000, June 20, 2012 actively enrolled in the Laborers Apprenticeship Project shall be compensated as follows: